10 Reasons Why Tailbone Hurts When You Sit

 - Chiropractic or osteopathic treatment for coccygeal manipulation

-You may consider consulting a doctor if you still experience tailbone pain after committing to these measures.
+After committing to these measures, you may consult a doctor if you still experience tailbone pain.
 A doctor may suggest the following:

 - Steroid or nerve block injections